 Deepening Your Thai Massage – Step 2

-Deepening Your Thai Massage – An East–West Approach to Thai Bodywork is a book by Tirza Bottema, founder of Thai Dee and teacher of Thai massage for more than three decades.
+Deepening Your Thai Massage – An East–West Approach to Thai Bodywork is a BOOK AND VIDEO COURSE IN ONE.
+Written by Tirza Bottema, founder of Thai Dee.

 It invites practitioners to deepen their touch by weaving Eastern healing traditions together with Western insights into movement, anatomy and the nervous system.